austinsonger/documentation/source/main/OwlHGS.rst

 * Deploy as an all-in-one
 * Standard on-premises deployment
 * Software TAP configuration with real-time traffic collection
-* Configure a PCAP dispatcher for traffic analysis load balance
+* Configure a PCAP dispatcher for load balance your traffic analysis
+* Traffic forensics with Moloch

+.. include:: /main/contact.rst